rmello4d/TheSustainableDeveloper/README.md

 Rather, The Sustainable Developer understands how to use personal energy more efficiently.
 The body and mind get clear.

-The Sustainable Developer is making the act of coding special to his body and mind as well.
+The Sustainable Developer is enhancing his body and mind during the act of coding.
 That alone, may transform your personal and professional life.

 Also, this book is primarily meant for coders but I also invite non-coders to enjoy it.